San Francisco

 Pregnancy

 Julie is skilled in helping women through the incredible physical, hormonal and emotional changes during pregnancy.
-As the fetus grows, it directly impacts the mother’s posture and position of her organs.
-The maternal posture can also affect the position of the fetus and the risk of a long and difficult labor.
-Gentle manual osteopathic manipulations can help create more space for mom to thrive throughout her pregnancy and for the fetus to be more easily delivered.
+As the baby grows, it directly impacts the mother’s posture and position of her organs.
+The maternal posture can also affect the position of the baby and the risk of a long and difficult labor.
+Gentle manipulations can help create more space for both mom and baby to thrive throughout pregnancy and delivery.

 -